'Nightmare airport' unveils new $3.9 billion terminal

 Courtesy OTG

-Delta is spending around $3.3 billion for the redesign while the Port Authority of New York & New Jersey is pitching in a significant chunk of change too -- about $600 million.
 The terminal is only one part of a massive renovation that's pushing the entire airport closer to Grand Central Parkway.
 Delta is just one phase of the renovation, and not the first one either.
 That designation belongs to United's new concourse B, which opened in December 2018.

 "Essentially, what we're doing is tearing down the existing Terminal C and D in different parts at different times and building one new modern terminal," says Marzullo.

-The seven-gate concourse sits on the water on the eastern side of LaGuardia and boasts dramatic views of Citi Field, home of The Mets.
+The seven-gate concourse sits on the water on the eastern side of LaGuardia and boasts dramatic views of Citi Field, home of the Mets.

 But the new concourse has more amenities than pretty panoramas: There's a nursing room, for one, and a relief room for dogs, an increasingly popular travel companion.